StatCan/cae-eac/docs/en/Artifactory.md

 ![Cluster](images/Artifactory-Cluster03.PNG)

-**Note** : If you don't have permission to install librairies from the workspace or cluster, please contact the **Collaborative Analytics Environment** team.
+**Note** : If you don't have permission to install libraries from the workspace or cluster, please contact the **Collaborative Analytics Environment** team.

 ### From Databricks Notebooks
 ### Python notebook